beyarkay/masters-thesis/src/04_methodology.md

 fingertips.
 Each ADXL335 provides 3 analogue signal lines (one for each of X, Y, and Z), resulting in 15 signal lines per hand.

-The \textbf{Nano 33 BLE} module by Arduino (Figure \ref{fig:04_nano}) is multi-purpose chip containing a 64MHz Arm Cortex-M4F with 1MB flash and 256KB
+The \textbf{Nano 33 Bluetooth Low Energy} (BLE) module by Arduino (Figure
-RAM, a 12 Mbps USB serial connection, and eight 12-bit analogue inputs.
+\ref{fig:04_nano}) is multi-purpose chip containing a 64 megahertz (MHz) Arm Cortex-M4F with 1 megabyte (MB) flash and 256 kilobytes (kB) Random Access Memory (RAM), a 12 megabits per second (Mbps) Universal Serial Bus (USB) serial connection, and eight 12-bit analogue inputs.
 One Nano is used per hand to read the input from that hand's ADXL335s, however as the Nano only has 8 analogue inputs but the ADXL335s provide 15 analogue signals per hand, a multiplexer is required.

 The \textbf{CD74HC4067} 16-channel analogue multiplexer/demultiplexer (Figure
 \ref{fig:04_cd74hc4067}) is a low-power digitally controlled integrated circuit